 The City of Yreka is dedicated to enhancing the quality of life and providing responsive services for our community.
 With this goal in mind, the Code Enforcement Division was developed to address concerns about unsafe, unhealthy or unsightly conditions in homes, neighborhoods, and the entire community.

-Code Enforcement works in close association with the Yreka Police Department, Planning, Building and Public Works Departments and other local agencies to maintain high community standards and address violations of the Yreka Municipal Code.
-Through enforcement of these ordinances and with community awareness and involvement, Yreka will continue to be a place everyone feels proud to call home.
+Code Enforcement works in close association with the Yreka Police Department, Planning, Building, Public Works Departments, and other local agencies to maintain high community standards by addressing violations of the Yreka Municipal Code.
+Through enforcement of these ordinances, and with community awareness and involvement, Yreka will continue to be a place everyone feels proud to call home.

 Enforcement’s mission is to maintain the highest quality of life possible for our citizens by ensuring healthy and safe neighborhoods.
 That happens through enforcement of the Municipal Code, and specifically addressing issues that have been identified as a public nuisance.
 While the department relies on education, there are fines, fees and legal action available to ensure compliance with this important set of laws.

-For the most part, Code Enforcement responds to complaints received from the public.
+Code Enforcement responds to complaints received from the public.
 When a case is opened, courtesy letters are mailed out, detailing the alleged violation, and giving them a specified amount of time to bring the alleged violation into compliance or get in touch with the department for assistance.
-A follow-up inspection is conducted, and if the violation is verified a Notice and Order is issued providing proper time to make any necessary corrections or to formally appeal the department's application of the code section.
+A follow-up inspection is conducted, and if the violation is verified a Notice of Violation is issued providing proper time to make any necessary corrections or to formally appeal the department’s application of the code section.